Miltonly/Streets/Vaughan Court

 Which schools serve Vaughan Court?

-Public elementary students attend Sam Sherratt Public School, located right on the court.
-Catholic elementary students go to Our Lady of Fatima Catholic Elementary School, a five-minute drive.
-Secondary catchment is Craig Kielburger Secondary School for public and Bishop P.F.
-Reding Catholic Secondary School for Catholic.
+Public elementary draws to Sam Sherratt Public School, within walking distance; Catholic elementary to Our Lady of Fatima or St. Scholastica, both a short drive.
+Secondary catchment is Craig Kielburger SS for public and Bishop P.F.
+Reding for Catholic.

 How far is Vaughan Court from Toronto?